Butt3r3dBiscuit/Logic-Proof/index.md

 ---

+## Grading Information

+Your grade G is computied by the following formula:

+G = max{E*0.8 + I*0.2, E} given that E >= 5.5 else G = E

+Where E is the final exam and I is the intermediate exam.

+---

 ## Required Textbook
 - **Title:** Delftse Foundations of Computation - 2nd Edition
 - **Author:** Stefan Hugtenburg and Neil Yorke-Smith